obsidianmd/obsidian-help/en/How to/Format your notes.md

 %%
 ```

-Here is some inline comments: %%You can't see this text%% (can't see it in reading mode)
+Here is some inline comments: %%You can't see this text%% (can't see it in Reading mode)

-Here is a block comment: (can't see it in reading mode either)
+Here is a block comment: (can't see it in Reading mode either)
 %%
 It can span
 multiple lines